MDC has worked over five decades to expand opportunity, reduce poverty, and address structural inequities so that everyone in the South can thrive.

 2003-present - Latino Pathways: A demonstration project designed to increase job entry, retention, and advancement for Latino immigrants in two major North Carolina labor markets: Greensboro and Charlotte.
 The project was a response to the State of the South data on the occupational challenges facing Latino immigrants.

-2003-present - Achieving the Dream: Community Colleges Count: The Lumina Foundation for Education asked MDC to become managing partner for the national initiative to help more community college students succeed, particularly students of color and low-income students who have traditionally faced significant barriers to success.
-MDC then incubated the organization, oversaw development of a business plan, helped it spin-off into an independent organization, and continues to provide support as a Founding Partner and through the Working Students Success Network.
+2003-2018- Achieving the Dream: Community Colleges Count: The Lumina Foundation for Education asked MDC to become managing partner for the national initiative to help more community college students succeed, particularly students of color and low-income students who have traditionally faced significant barriers to success.
+MDC then incubated the organization, oversaw development of a business plan, helped it spin-off into an independent organization, and provided support as a Founding Partner and through the Working Students Success Network.

 2002 - State of the South: A follow-up to MDC's groundbreaking 1986 report, Shadows in the Sunbelt, which offered recommendations to spread economic progress into the region's shadows.